colormebrown/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script lists the contents of the current dir
+this script changes current working dir to users dir